raminqaf/raminqaf/README.md

 ### Hi there 👋

 I'm Ramin, a software engineer focusing on distributed systems and real-time data streaming.
 I specialize in building scalable Kafka stream applications at bakdata, integrating them into robust streaming data pipelines.
-With expertise in Java, Python, and Kotlin, I actively contribute to open-source projects like Apache Kafka and Testcontainers.
+With expertise in Java, Python, and Kotlin, I actively contribute to open-source projects like Apache Kafka [PR1](https://github.com/apache/kafka/pull/15601) [PR2](https://github.com/apache/kafka/pull/16914) and Testcontainers [PR1](https://github.com/testcontainers/testcontainers-java/pull/3669).

 I've had the privilege of presenting at major tech conferences and stream processing workshops.
 I hold an M.Sc. in IT Systems Engineering from the Hasso Plattner Institute.
 I'm skilled in a range of DevOps and data engineering technologies.
 My passion lies in advancing the field of big data systems and distributed computing.